bigpandaio/ansible-workshop/workshop/2_Lets-install-Nginx.md

 But.. this is kind of to tight coupled with installing Nginx on Ubuntu.

-How would we be able to use the same playbook, say on CentOs?
+How would we be able to use the same playbook, say on CentOS?

 That's an excellent question, see the [next step](./3_Nginx-the-plot-thickens.md).